Driving in Florida

 This page may contain compensated affiliate links.
 Please read the Disclaimer for more information

-A lot of terminology to do with driving is different between the USA and Europe, for example what the Americans call gas, Europeans will call fuel or petrol (see Terminology for more examples).
+A lot of terminology related to driving is different between the USA and Europe; for example, what Americans call gas, Europeans will call fuel or petrol (see Terminology for more examples).

 Rules of the Road / Highway Code

-The highway code is pretty universal but there are a couple of significant differences.
+The highway code is pretty universal but has a couple of significant differences.

 Secondly, if you should come across a school bus that has stopped with its lights flashing, then you must stop, even if you are travelling in the other direction.
 The only time this rule does not apply is if you are on a dual carriageway and the bus is travelling in the other direction.